 Cervical cancer resources

-This page regroups important resources on cervical cancer elimination such as infographics, videos, documents and links.
+This page regroups important resources on cervical cancer elimination such as key documents, virtual dialogues, videos, infographics and news.

 UICC works closely with the World Health Organization (WHO), other UN agencies and partners towards the elimination of cervical cancer as a public health problem in support of the WHO-led Global Strategy to accelerate the elimination of cervical cancer as a public health problem, launched on 17 November 2020.